Miss Universe 1975: Location and date

 On 3 August 1971, the Miss Universe Organization and the Government Economic Development Administrator of Puerto Rico signed a contract to bring Miss Universe and Miss USA to San Juan from 1972 to 1976.
 However, the Puerto Rican government canceled the agreement in February 1973 because, according to Puerto Rican government officials, the agreement was allegedly illegal.
 On 31 December 1974, Miss Universe Inc. president Harold Glasser announced that the Miss Universe 1975 pageant would be held in San Salvador, El Salvador on 19 July 1975.

 On the day of the competition, several groups of armed soldiers with submachine guns surrounded the competition site to stop student demonstrations protesting the El Salvadoran government's spending of $1 million on the competition.
 Hours before the competition, a bomb exploded in the center of San Salvador in protest against the Miss Universe pageant, injuring a civilian, and damaging the National Tourist Office of El Salvador, which organized the pageant.

-According to the New York Times, August 5, "while a worldwide television audience saw El Salvador’s sunny beaches before the “Miss Universe” finals July 19, off-camera heavily armed troops were called out to halt demonstrations by students protesting the Government's expenditure of $1-million on the contest."
-Protests took place in Santa Ana and San Salvador, resulting in a student massacre with far-reaching consequences for the country.
-Again, from the NY Times: "According to the military Government, which contended that the march was part of a “Communist plot”, one person was killed, five wounded, and 11 arrested.
-But according to the students, at least 12 persons were killed, 20 wounded, and 40 arrested".
+A week after the competition, protests broke out in the cities of Santa Ana and San Salvador, resulting in the 1975 Salvadoran student massacre.
+According to the military government of El Salvador, one person was killed, five were injured, and eleven were imprisoned, while according to students who participated in the protests, approximately twelve people were killed, twenty were injured, and forty were imprisoned.

 Selection of participants

-Sirikwan Nantasiri, Miss Thailand Universe 1975 (not to be confused with Miss Universe Thailand), refused to compete in order to achieve acting career.
-The pageant authorities decided to send Wanlaya Thonawanik, her 3rd runner-up to compete instead.
+Contestants from seventy-one countries and territories were selected to compete in the pageant.
+Two candidates were selected to replace the original dethroned winner.

+Replacements

+Miss Spain 1974 first runner-up, Consuelo Martin, was appointed as the candidate of Spain after Miss Spain 1974, Natividad Rodriguez, relinquished her title after joining Miss World.
+Miss Thailand Universe 1975 third runner-up, Wanlaya Thonawanik, was appointed as the representative of Thailand after Miss Thailand Universe 1975, Sirikwan Nantasiri, chose to pursue her film career.

+Debuts, returns, and, withdrawals

+This edition saw the debuts of American Samoa, Belize, Mauritius, and Micronesia, and the returns of Guatemala which last competed in 1961; Morocco which last competed in 1966; Haiti and South Africa which last competed in 1968; Ecuador and Peru which last competed in 1972; and Denmark which last competed in 1973.

+Mavis Slengard of Suriname withdrew because she was ill.
+Cyprus, Honduras, Portugal, and Senegal withdrew after their respective organizations failed to hold a national competition or appoint a delegate.
+Eva Arni of Papua New Guinea withdrew after winning an international pageant.
+Arni competed in the following year.